ERP for Commerce

 ShopERP - SAP Business One becomes an eCommerce system

 A large number of web shop solutions are now available for SAP Business One.
-All relevant players in e-commerce ...
+All relevant players in e-commerce are ...

 The implementation of the Consumer Rights Directive and its consequences